SquareGPS/navixy-api/docs/user-api/data-warehouse-api/resources/tracker/raw_data.md

 * Status of inputs and outputs,
 * Other attributes.

-The Navixy Data Warehouse API provides the following key methods:
+The Navixy Raw IoT Data API provides the following key methods:

 - **`get_inputs`**: To retrieve a list of available attributes from a device to understand which ones can be requested in a file.
 - **`read`**: To get a CSV file with decoded data values sent by tracking devices.